Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-This is not the first time that rock history has seen a band revamp its roster of members and reintroduce themselves with a MK II designation.
-Not at all, as rock royalty Deep Purple have done it not just once, but on at least two occasions – resulting in their own MK II and MK III eras of the band.
+This is not the first time that rock history has seen a band revamp its roster of members and reintroduce themselves with an MK II designation.
+Not at all, as rock royalty, Deep Purple, has done it not just once, but on at least two occasions – resulting in their own MK II and MK III eras of the band.

-Yet, in today’s ever fast-paced, attention deficient society, sometimes it is better to let the music do the talking, right?
-It is usually such that makes the lasting impression on folks, be it either good or be it bad, whichever.
+Yet, in today’s ever fast-paced, attention-deficient society, sometimes it is better to let the music do the talking, right?
+It is usually such that makes a lasting impression on folks, be it either good or be it bad, whichever.
 In my opinion, there is not a chance in hell of the latter happening here with CANYON, not when based on the ‘MK II‘ EP.